hoshianaaa/DearPyGUI_NodeEditor_Template/README.md

 ## Usage
 - Download or clone repository
-- Inside the project folder run `poetry install` to create a virtualenv and install dependencies
+- Inside the folder with the main.py run `poetry install` to create a virtualenv and install dependencies (DearPyGUI)
-- Execute via `poetry run python3 dearpygui_nodeeditor_template/main.py`
+- Execute via `poetry run python3 main.py`

 ## License
 MIT-License